 History and Characteristics

-The political structure of the country is still deeply influenced by the 1959 revolution, which ushered in a Communist Party regime and a state-controlled economy in the Caribbean island nation.
-This political continuity has persisted as leadership changed hands from Fidel to Raúl Castro in 2006 and subsequently to Miguel Díaz-Canel in 2018.
+Cuba’s political structure remains deeply influenced by the 1959 revolution, which ushered in a Communist Party regime and a state-controlled economy.
+This continuity has persisted as leadership passed from Fidel to Raúl Castro in 2006 and then to Miguel Díaz-Canel in 2018.
 The 2019 constitutional reform further affirmed the Communist Party’s role as the “leading force in the state and society.”
-The armed forces that emerged from the 1959 revolution continue to play a pivotal role in the regime, occupying key positions within the state, party and economy.
+The armed forces that emerged from the 1959 revolution continue to play a pivotal role in the regime, occupying key positions in the state, party and economy.

-Following the collapse of the Soviet Union, socialist Cuba faced a profound crisis in the 1990s, from which it has not fully recovered, despite occasional periods of growth.
-In 2006, an incremental economic reform agenda was initiated.
-However, progress has been notably slow and marked by inconsistency.
+Following the collapse of the Soviet Union, socialist Cuba faced a profound crisis in the 1990s, from which it has not fully recovered despite occasional periods of growth.
+In 2006, a gradual economic reform agenda was initiated.
+However, progress has been slow, and measures have been inconsistent and incomplete.
 While this approach has helped maintain stability among political elites, it has not led to significant economic dynamism.
-The monetary reform implemented in January 2021 did not strengthen the Cuban peso; instead, it triggered an inflationary process that eroded trust in the national currency and effectively led to a dollarization of much of the economy.
+The monetary reform in January 2021 triggered an inflationary process that has devalued salaries, and exacerbated the divide between those Cubans with access to U.S. dollars via remittances and those who must make ends meet with what they earn or “resolve” domestically.

-Post-revolutionary Cuba has always been highly dependent on the international context, from its dependence on the Soviet Union in its first three decades to its alliance with oil-rich Venezuela in the 2000s.
-While Cuba today maintains diversified international relations, it lacks a benefactor capable of providing substantial subsidies or credit lines to sustain the socialist model.
-Relations with the United States, Cuba’s nearest neighbor and natural trading partner, have been strained by an economic embargo and long-standing hostilities dating back to the early days of the revolution.
-The struggle against U.S. imperialism has framed Cuba’s domestic politics, creating a “besieged fortress” mentality that discourages dissent and encourages unity.
-There was a brief window of opportunity for change when Raúl Castro and U.S. President Barack Obama restored diplomatic relations in December 2014, but hard-liners in both Havana and Washington ultimately prevailed.
-Following Trump’s election in 2016, the United States’s Cuba policy reverted to a more aggressive Cold War stance.
+Relations with the United States, Cuba’s nearest neighbor and natural trading partner, have been strained by an economic embargo and long-standing hostilities dating to the early days of the revolution.
+The struggle against U.S. imperialism has shaped Cuba’s domestic politics, with national unity in the face of the enemy serving as the key legitimation narrative to disallow dissent or pluralist media.
+There was a brief window for change when Raúl Castro and U.S. President Barack Obama restored diplomatic relations in December 2014, but hard-liners in both Havana and Washington ultimately prevailed.
+Following Trump’s election in 2016, U.S. policy toward Cuba reverted to a more aggressive Cold War stance.

-The Cuban Revolution initially achieved remarkable social equality, though it is essential to acknowledge the emigration of hundreds of thousands of upper and upper-middle class Cubans to the United States, forming a politically influential immigrant community there.
-Within the island, state employment served as a key avenue for social advancement, particularly for the lower classes.
+The Cuban Revolution initially achieved remarkable social equality, though it is essential to acknowledge the emigration of hundreds of thousands of upper- and upper-middle-class Cubans to the United States since the early 1960s, forming a politically influential immigrant community in the United States.
+Within Cuba, state employment served as a key avenue for social advancement, particularly for the lower classes.
 However, starting in the early 1990s, a decline in state salaries reversed this trend.
-Economic necessity compelled the government to permit the existence of parallel hard-currency retail channels.
-This began in 1993 with the legalization of the U.S. dollar, which was subsequently replaced by the dollar-pegged “convertible peso” (CUC) and, most recently, the also dollar-pegged “MLC.
-This dual currency system created a significant divide between those with access to hard-currency channels, often through remittances or employment in tourism, and those reliant on government salaries paid in devalued Cuban pesos.
+Economic necessity compelled the government to allow parallel hard-currency retail channels.
+This began in 1993 with the legalization of the U.S. dollar.
+The dollar was subsequently replaced by the dollar-pegged “convertible peso” and, most recently, the dollar-pegged “moneda libremente convertible.”
+This dual-currency system created a significant divide between those with access to hard-currency channels, often through remittances or employment in tourism, and those reliant on government salaries paid in devalued Cuban pesos.
 Consequently, structural social inequalities have become more pronounced.
-These new inequalities also mirror the pre-revolutionary social hierarchies on the island, as the predominantly “white” emigrant community’s remittances disproportionately benefit Cuba’s “white” population, leaving Afro-Cubans structurally disadvantaged.
-Given that the political system is founded on the promise of social justice and equality, these inequalities are politically sensitive, contributing to a lack of elite consensus on a comprehensive economic reform agenda.
+These inequalities also mirror the pre-revolutionary social hierarchies on the island, as the predominantly “white” emigrant community’s remittances disproportionately benefit Cuba’s “white” population, leaving Afro-Cubans structurally disadvantaged.
+Given that the political system is founded on the promise of social justice and equality, these inequalities are politically sensitive and contribute to a lack of elite consensus on a comprehensive economic reform agenda.

 Political Transformation